ne-app-open/src/README.md

 # SysRoot

-Acting as the software distribution for NeKernel. this was developed to hold the its components and sysroot altogether.
+It acts as the software distribution of NeKernel.<br/>
+This was developed to hold the its components and system root altogether.

 ## The SysRoot Rationale:

 There is three main reasons for this repository's existence:

-- Hold the codebase in a single repository, that is way more maintable than a fragmented one.
+- Hold the codebase in a single repository.
 - Easier path resolutions based on a virtual root path, i.e (../kernel -> /src/kernel)
-- Making releases cycle much more easier to document and do than before.
+- Easier release cycles.

 ###### Copyright 2025, Amlal El Mahrouss & NeKernel.org Authors.
 Licensed under Apache 2.0.